Takreem-Jaffery/AffixApp/README.md

 Affix is an Android chatting application developed on Android Studio using Java and Firebase Authentication and Cloud Firestore for the database.
 In a world dominated by big social platforms like WhatsApp and Instagram, Affix offers a unique experience.
 With our AI recommendation system, you can discover new friends filtered according to your preferences using clustering algorithms.

 ### Installation
 To run this app, download the file and open it in Android Studio.
-Then, select Affix from the dropdown menu and run the project.
+Then, select AffixApp from the dropdown menu and run the project.

 ### Key Features
 - **AI Recommendations:** Find new friends based on your preferences.